 Similar to celery, avocados are high in potassium, which helps ease water retention.
 They’re also a great source of healthy fat and fiber.
 Fiber helps with constipation, which can contribute to bloating.
-In addition to eating them plain, avocados make a great addition to salads as well as smoothies.
+In addition to eating them plain, avocados make a great addition to salads and smoothies.

 Lemon juice is a great digestive aid.
 It stimulates the release of bile from your liver, which helps keep food moving seamlessly through your digestive tract.
-Lemon juice also improves nutrient absorption.
-And may even help flush excess water.
+Lemon juice also improves nutrient absorption, and may even help flush excess water.
 I recommend squeezing some fresh lemon in warm water.
-But, you can also add it to tea.
+You can also add it to tea.

-A substance known as capsaicin found in cayenne peppers can be magical when it comes to bloating.
+A substance known as capsaicin, found in cayenne peppers, can be magical when it comes to bloating.
 It works by increasing the flow of digestive juices to help break down food.
-And it also helps release gas.
+It also helps release gas.

 Further, capsaicin has antioxidant powers and may even help keep unfriendly bacteria away.

 I recommend adding a teaspoon of dried cayenne powder to warm water.
 Maybe even with a squeeze of lemon juice.
-And if you need to sweeten it up a bit, try a pinch of stevia or monk fruit.
+If you need to sweeten it up a bit, try a pinch of stevia or monk fruit.

 Green tea is one of the best anti-bloating teas.
-It promotes digestion.
-It helps release gas.
-And it is a natural diuretic.
+It promotes digestion, helps release gas, and is a natural diuretic.

 Green tea is also packed with antioxidants, which can help repair the lining of your gut and reduce inflammation.